sabre-io/Baikal/INSTALL.md

 * Navigate to "Lightning" > "New account" > "On the network" > "URL"
 * paste this URL: http://dav.mydomain.com/cal.php/calendars/username/default of and replace the domain name, and the username with the correct values
 * When asked, provide user/password; your CalDAV account should be up and running
-* Note: if you need to get access to multiple Baikal accounts on the same serveur, you need to change the multirealm settings in Thunderbirds about:config.
+* Note: if you need to get access to multiple Baikal accounts on the same server, you need to change the multirealm settings in Thunderbirds about:config.
 Go to "Tools" => "Options" => "Advanced" => "Config Editor".
 Search for "calendar.network.multirealm" and change the default (false) to "true".
 Delete all passwords and restart Thunderbird.
 Now each calendar asks for a user / password.

+**Hint**: Thunderbird's password manager can only store one authentication per auth realm.
+Thus you can't use two calendars with two different credentials.
+This problem can be solved by adding the credentials to the URL, like `http://username:password@dav.mydomain.com/cal.php/calendars/username/default`

 ## 5.7 BlackBerry OS10